Acknowledgements,

 Some folks who really helped

 My parents always were wonderfully encouraging and helpful — and in a vitally important sense still are, although they no longer are present to read and discuss what I'm doing.
 They were aware that writing requires literacy, inspiration, and work; and that any success likely includes luck as well.
-In my essay Pilots' Proverbs: Parental Wisdom Brought Down to Earth, I summarize some of their general wisdom from a lofty yet entirely practical perspective.
+In my essay Pilots' Proverbs: Parental Wisdom Brought Down to Earth , I summarize some of their general wisdom from a lofty yet entirely practical perspective.
 The ascents and flights and descents and perhaps even loops and barrel-rolls of serious writing may benefit by keeping these proverbs in mind.

-I list below people who helped significantly with my writing at various stages, and add these public thanks to my private ones.
+I list below some people who helped significantly with my writing at various stages, and add these public thanks to my private ones.

 • Way back when, and ever since and onwards, my parents